digicademy-chf/chf_container/Documentation/Usage/Index.rst

     podman compose up -d

-Leaving out the prune command means that your container management software may use an existing container as is instead of updating it.
+Leaving out the prune command means that your container management software may use a previously downloaded container as is instead of updating it.